-In our recent discussions with the City we committed to providing a public park as part of the planned community, to address the lack of City parks on the west side of Sierra Madre.
+In the Memorandum of Understanding, we have committed to providing a 3.0 to 3.5-acre public park, to be built by the homebuilder and dedicated to the City to address the lack of City parks on the west side of Sierra Madre.
 Specific plans for the park will be worked out by the City and the selected homebuilder and will be available for public review at that time.

 Will the City pay for park construction and maintenance?